Mlaiel/iacherie/models/README.md

 **📋 Status:** READY FOR ENTERPRISE MODELS TEAM
 **🎯 Compliance:** 100% SPECIFICATIONS + ENTERPRISE ORM PATTERNS

-**© FAHED MLAIEL 2024-2025 - AINFLUE MODELS ENTERPRISE**
+**© FAHED MLAIEL 2024-2025 - IACHERIE MODELS ENTERPRISE**
 **🔒 PROTECTED INTELLECTUAL PROPERTY - ALL RIGHTS RESERVED**
 **⚠️ CONFIDENTIAL ARCHITECTURE - ENTERPRISE USE ONLY**
 **🚨 STRONG WARNING: Any reproduction, modification or use of this Models architecture without explicit written authorization from Fahed Mlaiel (mlaiel@live.de) is STRICTLY PROHIBITED and will result in immediate legal prosecution.**

-*This module constitutes the enterprise Models infrastructure for Ainflue multi-format creators and the official architectural reference for production data management.
+*This module constitutes the enterprise Models infrastructure for IA Chérie multi-format creators and the official architectural reference for production data management.
 Any modification requires written approval from the Lead Architect.*